Table of Contents

 What is a commercial equity line of credit?

 A commercial equity line of credit gives you access to working capital, and you can borrow up to your maximum approved amount.
-You pay back only what you have borrowed plus interest, and are able to continue to borrow against that line over time.
+You pay back only what you have borrowed plus interest and can continue to borrow against that line over time.

 Can you take a HELOC on commercial property?